rhall-pivotal/tas-strategic-initiatives-site/README.md

 ```

 #### Download an Ops Manager Image
-Obtain the ACCESS_KEY_ID and SECRET_ACCESS_KEY from Last Pass.
-The credentials are in `Shared - Ops Manager Secure` as `AWS "+opsmanager" Account "RelengToolsReader" IAM User access key`.
-Contact the Ops Manager team for access.
+Obtain the ACCESS_KEY_ID and SECRET_ACCESS_KEY from LastPass.
+The credentials are in `Shared - Release Engineering<->Ops Manager` as `AWS "+opsmanager" Account "RelengToolsReader" IAM User access key`.
+Contact ask+cf@pivotal.io for access to this credential in LastPass.

 Replace \<iaas> with `openstack`, `aws`, or `vsphere`